aepsil0n/rfcs/active/0000-static-generic-parameters.md

 ## Allowed types

 The type of an instantiated generic must be known at compile time.
 This naturally limits the types available for value parameters.
+Most obviously, the lifetime of the type must be static.

-The most conservative approach would be to only allow `uint`.
+The most conservative approach would be to only allow `usize`.
 This is effectively what C++ does and covers many use cases.
 However, there are still a number of use cases that can not be addressed this way.